vladimirkratinov/twinpairs/README.md

 * If the symbols match the revealed cards will remain open
 * Game is successfully completed when all pairs of cards have been matched to each other

-# Features: 🚀
+# 🚀 Features:

-- Match Pair is a challenging memory game where one must find and match pairs of cards, increasing the difficulty level and the total number of cards on the screen
+- Match Pair is a challenging memory game where one must find and match pairs of cards, <br /> increasing the difficulty level and the total number of cards on the screen
 - This application is written in Swift and uses UIKit as the main framework
-- The game’s main feature is a unique graphic design with smooth and entertaining UI animations that improve and complements the user experience
+- The game’s main feature is a unique graphic design with smooth and entertaining UI animations <br /> that improve and complements the user experience
-- Added additional CocoaPods libraries to diversify the gameplay and present customized animations within collections of cards available to the player
+- Added additional CocoaPods libraries to diversify the gameplay and present customized animations <br /> within collections of cards available to the player
 - The impactful sound design emphasizes gameplay, including immersive background music and various effects
 - Used UICollectionView to organize and sort the pack of cards

-# Screenshots: 📷
+# 📷 Screenshots:

 ## ver.
 0.4 (NEW)